Tame and relatively elliptic $\mathbb{CP}^1$-structures on the thrice-punctured sphere: Tame and relatively elliptic --structures

-On the other hand, $\gamma$ fixes an end $\End ' \neq \End$.
-It follows that $\devt(\End ')=q_\End=\hol(\gamma)q_\End$.
-We get $\hol (\gamma) p_\End = \hol(\gamma)q_\End$, which is absurd.
-Therefore all peripheral elements are powers of a fixed one.
-But the only orientable surface in which this happens is a sphere with two punctures.
-Notice that this surface has zero Euler characteristic, $\Sigmaw$ identifies with $\mathbb C$, and we can normalize things so that $\dev(z)=e^{az}$, $p_\End=0$ and $q_\End=\infty$.
-Deck transformations are generated by $z\mapsto z+2\pi i$, and the holonomy by $w\mapsto e^{2\pi i a}w$; ellipticity of the holonomy means $a \in \RR\setminus \ZZ$.
-The M\"obius completion is obtained by adding just two ideal points, for $\Re(z)\to \pm \infty$, mapping to $q_\End=\infty$ and $p_\End=0$ respectively.
-Structures of this type can be defined by a spherical metric with two cone points and coaxial holonomy.
-Spherical metrics with cone points and coaxial holonomy exist also on a surface of negative Euler characteristic (see \cite{ER04,MP16}), and provide examples of structures with degenerate holonomy.
+\begin{remark} Spherical metrics with cone points and coaxial holonomy exist also on a surface of negative Euler characteristic (see \cite{ER04,MP16}), and provide examples of structures with degenerate holonomy.
 However such a structure must have some apparent singularities (i.e. punctures with trivial holonomy, see \cite{G19}), whose presence forces the critical radius to be strictly less than 1 at every end with elliptic holonomy.
 Indeed, if $\End$ is an end with elliptic holonomy, then the family of neighborhoods $\Ballc{\sigma}(\End,r)$ must hit another end (possibly one covering an apparent singularity) before $r=1$.
-As an illustrative example, consider the structure obtained by puncturing an additional point on a sphere endowed with a spherical metric with two cone points.
+As an illustrative example, consider the structure obtained by puncturing an additional point on a sphere endowed with a spherical metric with two cone points. \end{remark}